ayushmandevraj/ayushmandevraj.github.io/_posts/2019-07-24-city-of-djinns.md

 title: "REVIEW: *City of Djinns: A Year in Delhi* by William Dalrymple"
 description: "There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain..."
 comments: true
-keywords: "dummy content, lorem ipsum"
+keywords: "book review, literature, blog posts"
 ---

 # REVIEW: *City of Djinns: A Year in Delhi* by William Dalrymple